Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   to VGA adapters or active HDMI to VGA adapters may be limited to maximum 8 bpc output.
   The status of 10 bpc output to digital display devices differs a lot across devices
   and OS'es.
 Output of 10 bpc framebuffers to standard 8 bpc digital laptop panels or
   DVI/HDMI/[DisplayPort](DisplayPort) panels via digital dithering is known to work, but that is not
   the real thing, only a simulation of 10 bpc via dithering to 8 bpc.
 This may or may
   not be good enough for your specific visual stimulation paradigm.
 On a DVI-D connected
   standard digital display, this dithered output is the best you will ever get.

-  [DisplayPort](DisplayPort): Recent [NVidia](NVidia) and AMD graphics cards can output to some suitable [DisplayPort](DisplayPort)
+  [DisplayPort](DisplayPort): Recent AMD/Intel/[NVidia](NVidia) graphics cards can output to some suitable [DisplayPort](DisplayPort)
   displays with 10 bpc or higher precision on Linux, and maybe also on MS-Windows, but you
   have to verify this carefully for your specific display.

   HDMI: Recent Intel graphics cards can output up to 12 bpc precision to HDMI deep color
-  capable displays on Linux, and maybe also on MS-Windows.
-However, \> 8 bpc framebuffers
-  are not yet supported, so this can only be used for gamma correction.
+  capable displays on Linux if the X11 intel-ddx video driver is used.
 All AMD graphics
   cards of model Radeon HD-5000 or later (and equivalent Fire-Series models) can output to
   HDMI deep color capable displays with 10 bpc real precision at least if you use a Linux
   kernel of version 3.16 or later with the open-source AMD graphics drivers.
 Execute
   [PsychLinuxConfiguration](PsychLinuxConfiguration) to enable this \>= 10 bpc deep color output mode, then reboot your
   machine once to enable it.

-  The status with the proprietary AMD drivers on Linux or on MS-Windows is unknown.
+  The status with the proprietary AMD drivers on MS-Windows is unknown.

   Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'EnableNative10BitFramebuffer' [, disableDithering=0]);